 Ziprasidone (Oral route)

 Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
-Ziprasidone hydrochloride is not approved for the treatment of dementia-related psychosis .
+Ziprasidone hydrochloride is not approved for the treatment of patients with dementia-related psychosis .

 Uses of This Medicine: